SheffieldML/GPmat/matlab/readme.txt

 This toolbox provides various machine learning tools, either through wrapping other toolboxes (such as NETLAB) or providing the tool directly.
 It was designed originally as part of splitting the GPLVM and FGPLVM toolboxes.

-Version 0.138
+Version 0.137
 -------------

-Release for latest version of VARGPLVM tooblox.
+Release for latest version of VARGPLVM toolbox.

 Version 0.136
 -------------